 PROCEDURES FOR HANDLING REPORTS OF SEXUAL MISCONDUCT

-All students, employees and faculty members are encouraged to report violations of this policy to the university.
+All students, employees and faculty members are required to report violations of this policy to the university.
 A student, employee, or faculty member who believes s/he or any student, employee, or faculty member is a victim of sexual misconduct is encouraged to promptly report the incident to the Department of Public Safety, Residence Hall Staff, the Office of Student Development, Student Health Services, or the Department of Human Resources.
 Students, employees and faculty members may also consider a direct report to the Milwaukee Police Department or contact the Aurora Sinai Medical Center’s Sexual Assault Treatment Center.

 Marquette University reserves the right to take whatever measures it deems necessary in response to an allegation of sexual misconduct in order to protect individuals’ rights and personal safety.
 Such measures include, but are not limited to, modification of living arrangements, and interim suspension from campus pending a hearing or investigation.
 If a complainant requests a change in academic or living arrangements, options will be discussed and all reasonable efforts will be made to accommodate the request.